 Burstein (2015) suggested that cannabidiol (CBD) is a type of cannabinoid present in the cannabis plant.
 It is also referred to as cannabidiol.
 CBD Oil Gummies contains various health benefits due to its properties it contains.
 Moreover, it helps alleviate anxiety, treat skin conditions, and reduce pain.
 Most people love using CBD because it is non-intoxicating and does not contain a psychoactive effect.
 THC, also a cannabis compound, is responsible for soothing effects that one gets to experience.
 This includes the high effect.
 CBD is extracted from the hemp plant and not the marijuana plant because the hemp plant contains low traces of THC.
 For a CBD product to be considered legal, it has to contain less than 0.3% THC.

-One of the many CBD products in the market is CBD oil.
-It is widely used and popular too.
-Besides consuming CBD oil, others use other CBD products such as gummies and capsules.
-CBD oil is made by extracting CBD from the hemp plant and then diluting it using a carrier oil like coconut oil.
+One of the many CBD products available in dispensaries or in e-stores such as https://wccannabis.co/product-category/cannabis/ is CBD oil.
+Given the potential it has, it is widely used and is also quite popular among people.
+Besides CBD oil, there are other CBD products such as gummies and capsules.
+Talking about CBD oil, it is made by extracting CBD from the hemp plant and then diluting it using a carrier oil like coconut oil.
 Other manufacturers use hemp oil too.